Contrast-Security-OSS/docs/content/user/attacks/Run-attack-script.md

   * If you think that you already have Perl installed, run `perl -v` to verify.

 ## Run the Script

+With an application setup with Contrast Protect, and Nikto downloaded and verified, complete the following steps to run the attack script and observe the results.

 * Log in to your account in the Contrast UI.